113 Squadron (Israel): Escorting Sadat

 The visit of Egyptian President Sadat to Israel on November 19 to 21, 1977 was a historic event.

 A quartet of "IAI Kfir" planes of the squadron accompanied the Egyptian plane on its way back to Egypt.

 Disestablishment

 In May 1986, it made its farewell flight and was closed.

 Reestablishment

 In 1989, it was decided that the Wasp squadron would be re-established at the Ramon base and receive the advanced Apache AH-64A combat helicopters.

 On September 11, 1990, the first two helicopters arrived in Israel and the next day first flight was carried out.

 Operation Night Time

 The IDF's first targeted countermeasures operation was conducted on February 16, 1992, in which the squadron's helicopters attacked Abbas Mousavi 's convoy of cars in southern Lebanon and successfully completed the mission.

 The Second Intifada

-In September 2000, the IDF began a series of operations in the Judea and Samaria sector and the Gaza Strip.
+In September 2000, the IDF began a series of operations in the West Bank and the Gaza Strip.

 The machine gun formation and the squadron assisted the maneuvering forces throughout the entire operation.